MartianZoo/solarnet/docs/language-intro.md

 # Overview

-Petaform is not a programming language (which tells a computer how to *do* something).
+PETS is not a programming language (which tells a computer how to *do* something).
 Nor is it a markup language like HTML or other common sort of computer language.
 It's a "specification language", which is a fancy term for *it lets us say what we mean*.
 That is, two parties who both know the rules of a specification language gain the ability to communicate about that language's topic area *with precision*.

 When I started playing *Terraforming Mars*, I loved many things about the game, and above all its rich and integrated theme.
 But I was downright *fascinated* by the iconographic grammar it uses on cards, milestones, map areas and so forth.
 I started to see dozens of ways in which it serves very effectively as a specification language, and dozens of ways in which it falls short (none of my discussion of which should ever be taken as critical of the game developers, whom I'm nothing but impressed with).